TychoKoster/TychoKoster-pset678/README.md

 This shows the search page after the user searched a query term.
 It shows a list with all the results that were retrieved from the rijksmuseum API.
 If pressed on an item in the list, it will show information about the specific artpiece.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976714/a92c08ac-bca3-11e6-80c1-f68d73a624c8.png" width = "200" height = "300" />
 This page shows the information of a clicked artpiece.
 It shows the artist, information about the art itself and the date it was made.
+Here it is possible to add the specific art to your art collection.
+So that you and everyone that searched you can see it.

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976712/a91ffb34-bca3-11e6-9687-1a0e00b2c44f.png" width = "200" height = "300" />
 This is the page that shows the found user, when a user was searched.
 It shows their favorite list and their username.